rosschapman/internetross/blog.md

 > What happens when the semilattice is broken?

 By Delueze and Guattari of course.
 Whatever, I still think the semilattice is a good formal representation of why coherence costs emerge in the indeterminate, rich encounters of the software symmathesy; the gentle swish of overlapping domains; like at Hearst and Euclid.
 But the rhizomatic network requires consideration soon.
-I'm urged that way anyway -- see interspecies contamination above.
+I'm urged that way anyway -- see my hints above about interspecies contamination and the anthropocene.

 ### Some patriarchal intervention at Google I/O a while back
 #### Tags: feminism, patriarchy, ursula k. le guinn, eugenia cheng, anna tsing, hannah thomas